warren-bank/fork-Xanado/README.md

 * It reinstates some of [Daniel Weck's dictionary support](https://github.com/danielweck/scrabble-html-ui).
 Dictionaries have been moved server-side and made optional, and integrated into game play.
 New dictionaries are easy to generate from word lists.
 * It adds a computer player, inspired by the work of [Elijah Sawyers](https://raw.githubusercontent.com/elijahsawyers/WordsWithFriendsHelper) (which is in turn based on the [work of Andrew W. Appel and Guy J. Jacobson](https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf)).
 The player is stupid, simply selecting the highest scoring play it can in the time allowed for its move.
 However this is more than enough to beat most human players.
 * You can optionally play against the clock.
-* The UI has been fixed and massaged to make it more mobile device friendly.
+* The UI has been massaged to make it more mobile device friendly.
 * Lots of bug fixes.

 # Installation